 Haftseen tables can also include a Quran, a mirror and candles, a poetry book, and various fruits and sweets.
-There are other items that begin with the alphabet ‘s’ and used for décor such as senjed (dried fruit of Lotus tree, representing love) and spice sumac (its gold color represents sunrise).
+Other items begin with the alphabet 's' and are used for décors, such as senjed (dried fruit of Lotus tree, representing love) and spice sumac (its gold color represents sunrise).

 Lip-smacking culinary delights are also prepared to add flavors to the celebrations.
-Some of these treats are Haleem, Dhansak, Saffron Pulao, smoked fish and herbed rice, Farchas, Sali Boti, and accompaniments like saaria.
+These treats are Haleem, Dhansak, Saffron Pulao, smoked fish and herbed rice, Farchas, Sali Boti, and accompaniments like saaria.
 People also gorge upon caramel custard and falooda.